Refugee workers in Vichy France: Background

 France's traditional view of itself as the "home of universal rights and the refuge for the persecuted in Europe" eroded in the 1930s as a result of large numbers of refugees fleeing communist rule in the Soviet Union, Nazi rule in Germany, and the defeat of the Republican faction in the Spanish Civil War.
 In the 1920s, after the Russian Revolution, seventy to eighty thousand Russians resettled in France.
 In 1933, during the first year of Nazi rule in Germany, 59,000 refugees fled Germany for France of which 85 percent were estimated to be Jewish.
 The outflow of both Jews and anti-Nazis from Germany continued.
 By summer 1940, the Jewish population of France was estimated at 350,000 of which less than one-half were French citizens.
 The refugee population was augmented by La Retirada in 1939 in which more than 400,000 Spanish Republican refugees fled to France after their defeat in the Spanish Civil War.
 The Spanish refugees anticipated a better reception than they received.
 Most returned to Spain or were resettled elsewhere but, at the end of 1939, between 160,000 and 180,000 Spanish refugees remained in France.
 Additional anti-Nazi refugees also arrived in France from countries coming under control of Germany such as Austria, Czechoslovakia, and Poland.

-The large-scale flows of refugees, the economic hardships and unemployment of the Great Depression, and antisemiticism contributed to more restrictive policies by the French government during the 1930s.
+The large-scale flows of refugees, the economic hardships and unemployment of the Great Depression, and Antisemitism contributed to more restrictive policies by the French government during the 1930s.
 Right wing political parties grew in influence.
 In 1938, several decrees by the French government denied rights to refugees and authorized the government to set up internment camps for "undesirable" foreigners.
 During World War II after the defeat of France by Germany in June 1940, the collaborationist Vichy government of southern France enacted nationalistic and antisemitic laws.
 The aim of Vichy was to reinvigorate the country and exclude those, especially foreigners, Jews, Romani (gypsies), homosexuals, and communists, who it considered harmful to the renewal of what they saw as the traditional values of France.
 The collaboration of the Vichy French with Nazi Germany led to the deportation of tens of thousands of refugees, mostly Jews, from Vichy and their deaths in German concentration camps.